mecha-cms/x.panel/README.md

  - [x] Added `data` property to `form/*` type to quickly add hidden fields.
  - [x] Added `field/button` and `field/buttons` type.
 Currently useless.
 Would be useful when combined with certain JavaScript actions, such as to open a pop-up window.
  - [x] Added `flex` and `field/flex` type.
+ - [x] Added ability to reply comment from the panel interface.
  - [x] Added badge GUI for `link` type via `info` key.
  - [x] Added comment notification badge in the main menu.
  - [x] Added comments counter in the _Comment_ menu.